 During their escapades – which totaled eleven homicides – John Jr. and Kate were also involved in a bizarre incestuous relationship that had neighbors believing they were husband and wife, rather than brother and sister.
 It wasn’t until early 1873 that suspicion was aroused in Cherryvale, after a prominent doctor of the area, William York, never made it home after last being seen in the care of the Benders.

 Dr. York had a brother who also happened to be a colonel that arrived on the scene with a plethora of his men in tow.
 After a couple days of investigating, Colonel York held a town meeting where he announced that he would be searching every home in the area.
-Unfortunately, the Benders had got wind of what was transpiring, and fled before the search even began, but luckily some local people found the eleven shallow graves that would become the Benders’ legacy.
-While many were men that appeared to be traveling, one of the victims was a young girl, guessed to be about eight years of age, who was found buried alive after one of her arms was broken and a single leg was pulled out of its socket.
+Unfortunately, the Benders got wind of what was transpiring and fled before the search even began.
+But luckily some locals found the eleven shallow graves that would become the Benders’ legacy.
+While many victims were men that appeared to be traveling, one of them was a young girl, guessed to be about eight years of age.
+She was found buried alive after one of her arms was broken and a single leg was pulled out of its socket.

 Not only doe the Firefly Clan from The Devil’s Rejects and Bender families parallel each other in their murderous schemes and terrible, nefarious methods, they also share other, bizarre characteristics.
-For instance, the blatant disregard of human life in exchange for their own sick pleasure of killing is something that is lavished by both families.
+For instance, the blatant disregard of human life in exchange for their own sick pleasure of killing is something both families lavished.
 Likewise, the amount of deception involved, which is showcased by each set of children, exemplifies their value to their treacherous kin, given their ability to manipulate regular people.

 Although Kate did distract guests before their death, she made the inn popular by posting false claims of being a doctor and a psychic around the town.
-She would invite the vulnerable to be ‘healed’, but some of these people instead received the unfortunate fate of blunt force trauma.
+She would invite the vulnerable to be ‘healed’.
+But instead, some of these people were hit by blunt force trauma.
 Similarly, Otis and Baby Firefly fooled hotel guests, in The Devil’s Rejects, so they could gain access to other rooms where they ultimately toyed with innocent people before slaughtering them like animals.

 Check Out Wicked Horror TV for Free Horror Movies!